As the sun cascades behind the distant mountains, it creates a beautiful array of orange, peach, and pink.

-There are similarities between the therapeutic techniques of Logotherapy and both Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
+There are similarities between the therapeutic techniques of logotherapy and both Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).

-2. Paradoxical Intention
+2. Paradoxical intention

-Paradoxical Intention is an effective technique to use with phobias, fear, and anxiety.
+Paradoxical intention is an effective technique to use with phobias, fear, and anxiety.

 The basis of this technique is that humor and ridicule can be useful when fear is paralyzing.
 Fear is removed when action/intention focuses on what is feared the most.
 For example, if a person struggles with a fear of rejection, they would purposely put themselves in positions where they would be rejected or told “no.”

-3. Socratic Dialogue
+3. Socratic dialogue

-Socratic dialogue is a tool in Logotherapy that walks a client through a process of self-discovery in their own words.
+Socratic dialogue is a tool in logotherapy that walks a client through a process of self-discovery in their own words.

-4 Activities & Worksheets
+4 Activities and Worksheets

 1. Valued Living During Challenging Times

-A perfect fit for Frankl’s Logotherapy, the Valued Living During Challenging Times worksheet, has clients reflect on a challenging circumstance and reconnect with personal values.
+A perfect fit for Frankl’s logotherapy, the Valued Living During Challenging Times worksheet has clients reflect on a challenging circumstance and reconnect with personal values.
 Through this process, clients can find meaning in their suffering and become more resilient and tolerant of stress.

-2. Passengers on the Bus Group Activity
+2. Passengers on the Bus group activity

 The empirically tested metaphor “passengers on the bus” has been effectively used in ACT interventions.
 The Passengers on the Bus group activity uses role-play and debriefing to help clients learn to react to distressing situations in line with their values rather than choosing to avoid painful situations or act on their emotions.

-3. A Value Tatoo
+3. A Value Tattoo

-4. Find Your Purpose Worksheet
+4. Find Your Purpose worksheet

 The Find Your Purpose worksheet asks a series of basic questions designed to identify gifts, talents, skills, and abilities, which can ultimately reflect finding purpose in life.
 By finding your purpose and using your strengths in a positive way, you can create a lasting impact on the world around you and ultimately find meaning in life.